ben-manes/gradle-versions-plugin/README.md

 </details>

-The filter is offered a project's resolvable configurations, and a dependency leaves the report once every one of them that reaches it is rejected.
-That is how a build leaves out the configurations a plugin fills for its own tooling, the ones holding a version the build never chose.
+A dependency leaves the report once every configuration that reaches it is rejected, and everything reachable only through a rejected configuration leaves with it—rejecting `compileClasspath` removes the build's own dependencies too.
+Reach for this filter when a whole configuration is noise: a skipped configuration also costs no version lookups, which suits the classpaths a plugin fills for its own tooling, holding versions the build never chose.
 The Kotlin Gradle Plugin adds six; at KGP 2.4.10 they are:

 <details open>
 <summary>Kotlin</summary>